tailrisk-resga/tailrisk-resga.github.io/README.md

 # Expected Shortfall Prediction

+This repository is the official implementation of "[ReSGA: A Large Tail Risk Model for Learning Value-at-Risk and Expected Shortfall](https://arxiv.org/abs/2606.04576)".

 This repository contains research code for expected shortfall prediction.
 The public reproduction path starts from model prediction CSV files, so readers can reproduce evaluation tables and backtests without re-training the neural models